Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Connection to substructure

 \subsection{Impact of FoF substructures on the shape}

-In this section, we investigate the impact of FoF substructures on the shape of the stellar halo, for which we take into account all of the stellar substructures while computing the shape.
+In this section, we investigate the impact of FoF substructures on the shape of the stellar distribution, for which we take into account all of the stellar substructures while computing the shape.
 Figure \ref{Shape_cen_FoF} presents the radial profile of the shape parameters $(s,q,T)$ for the central subhalo and the FoF group halo.
 It is evidently seen that the profile of the median and percentiles are fairly close to each other.
-Furthermore, to get an intuition on how individual halos look like, in Figure \ref{axes-r-FoF}, we draw the Axes/r ratio for two typical halos in the entire sample.
-Here the left columns refer to the central halo while the right column shows the Axes/r for the FoF group stars.
-While the profile of the halo from the first row shows slightly different behavior, the one from the second row is completely similar from the central to FoF group halo.
-The same applies to the rest of halos (not shown) where in some of them there are some small changes in the inner part of the halo or at the outskirts of the halo.
+Furthermore, to get an intuition on how individual galaxies look like, in Figure \ref{axes-r-FoF}, we draw the Axes/r ratio for two typical galaxies in the entire sample.
+Here the left columns refer to the central galaxy while the right column shows the Axes/r for the FoF group stars.
+While the profile of the galaxy from the first row shows slightly different behavior, the one from the second row is completely similar from the central to FoF group galaxy.
+The same applies to the rest of galaxies (not shown) where in some of them there are some small changes in the inner part of the galaxy or at the outskirts of the galaxy.